Matching Numbers, Exceptional Quality Restoration, 39,000 Miles

 4-Wheel Disc Brakes

 This wonderfully restored example of the classic Series 1 E-Type retains its original matching numbers engine and is presented in striking Opalescent Maroon over Biscuit interior, and comes with a Jaguar Heritage Certificate, restoration file, books and tools.
-This striking roadster was purchased by a friend and collector in 2018 and he has spent over $6,000 rebuilding the carburetors and other mechanical work.
-As he is selling off some of his collection due to a relocation, we now offer this beautiful, well sorted Jaguar on his behalf.
+This striking roadster was part of Classic Motorcars' founder's personal collection for several years before being purchased by a friend and collector in 2018.
+Over $6,000 was recently spent rebuilding the carburetors and on other mechanical refreshing.
+As the current owner is selling off some of his collection due to a relocation, we now offer this beautiful, well sorted Jaguar on his behalf.

 On August 23rd, 1966, this elegant E-Type Roadster rolled off the Coventry assembly line, finished in Opalescent Dark Green paint over a Suede Green interior with a French Grey convertible top.
 The desirable left hand drive, covered-headlight Series 1 E-Type Roadster was fitted with Jaguar's 4.2-liter inline-six and the fully synchronized 4-speed manual transmission.
 Shortly after production, the new E-type was shipped to the United States, where it was sold through Jaguar Cars of New York to a Mr. Frank Spivey.
 It remains unclear for how long Mr. Spivey owned the E-Type, but it is believed that the car has had just three subsequent owners up until today.